U.S. Relations With Kazakhstan

 Bilateral Economic Relations

-Kazakhstan is the 83rd largest importer of goods from the United States and the 69th largest exporter of goods to the United States, with a total of $2.4 billion in two-way trade in 2014.
-U.S. firms invested more than $42 billion in Kazakhstan between 1993 and 2013.
-These companies are concentrated in the oil and gas, business services, telecommunications, and electrical energy sectors.
-Kazakhstan has made progress in creating a favorable investment climate, although serious problems, including arbitrary enforcement of laws and corruption, remain.
+Kazakhstan is the 86th largest trading partner of the United States, with a total of $1.3 billion in two-way trade in 2017.
+U.S. firms have invested tens of billions of dollars in Kazakhstan, concentrated in the oil and gas sector.
+Kazakhstan has made some progress in creating a favorable investment climate, although serious problems remain, including corruption and arbitrary enforcement of laws and contracts.
 A U.S.-Kazakhstan Bilateral Investment Treaty and a Treaty on the Avoidance of Dual Taxation have been in place since 1994 and 1996, respectively.
 In 2001, Kazakhstan and the United States established the U.S.-Kazakhstan Energy Partnership.
 Kazakhstan became a member of the World Trade Organization on November 30, 2015.

 Sections 402 and 409 of the United States 1974 Trade Act require that the President submit semi-annually a report to Congress on continued compliance with the Act's freedom of emigration provisions by those countries, including Kazakhstan, that fall under the Trade Act's Jackson-Vanik Amendment.
-The U.S. Commercial Service provides U.S. business internships for Kazakhstanis, supports Kazakhstani businesses through a matchmaker program and disseminates information on U.S. goods and services.
+The U.S. Commercial Service provides support to U.S. businesses trying to enter the Kazakhstani market through counseling, market research, and a matchmaker program with Kazakhstani businesses.

 U.S. Assistance to Kazakhstan

-U.S. Government assistance to Kazakhstan focuses on combating transnational threats (trafficking in persons, narcotics, terrorists, and weapons of mass destruction materiel), improving the functioning of the judiciary, promoting an increased public role for civil society and mass media, maintaining Kazakhstan’s open investment and trade environment, helping the government provide effective social services, and supporting Kazakhstan’s efforts to meet its goals on climate change.
-A fact sheet on U.S. assistance to Kazakhstan can be found here.
+U.S. Government assistance to Kazakhstan focuses on combating transnational threats (trafficking in persons, narcotics, terrorists, and weapons of mass destruction materiel), improving the functioning of the judiciary, promoting an increased public role for civil society and mass media, maintaining Kazakhstan’s open investment and trade environment, helping the government provide effective social services, and supporting Kazakhstan’s efforts to increase its production of low-cost clean energy.

 Kazakhstan's Membership in International Organizations